Lucifer1811/WhaToDo/README.md

 ## Getting Started

-To run the To Do App locally, follow these steps:
+To run the WhaToDo App locally, follow these steps:

 1. Ensure you have Flutter installed on your machine.
 2. Clone this repository to your local machine.